ChrstphrHll/npc_gen/students/Eligio Nevarth.md

 # Eligio Nevarth
 ---
 ### Description
-- Dragonborn Ranger from Principality of the Palus Peoples
+- Dragonborn Ranger from Magmus Centerhold
 - 2nd year Diplomacy student in Burk
-- short spines, Amber eyes, and brass skin
+- frills, Amber eyes, and brass skin
 - Is Neat and Troublesome, and has Lead by example as their ideal

 ### Organizations